completium/open-tezos-md-task-util/README.md

 }
 ```

-## Language specific elements
+# Language specific elements

-The main feature is to dedicate an task element to a specific language, that is an element that is displayed only for the selected language : paragraph, inlined text, link, code block.
+The main feature is to dedicate an utterance element to a specific language, that is an element that is displayed only for the selected language : paragraph, inlined text, code block and link.

-The following language tags are supported: `michelson`,`'ligo`, `mligo`, `religo`, `jsligo`, `smartpy` and `archetype`.
+The following language tags are supported: `michelson`, `ligo`, `mligo`, `religo`, `jsligo`, `smartpy` and `archetype`.

 ### Paragraph